streamr-dev/network/packages/broker/plugins.md

 await client.publish('/foobar?partition=5', ...)
 ```

+For publishing, it is also possible select the partition using `partitionKey`/`partitionKeyField` query parameter in the topic.
+See [above](#partitions) how the partition is calculated in that case.

 ## HTTP

 At the moment, only publishing is supported over HTTP.
 To subscribe, use one of the other protocol plugins as they allow a continuous streaming connection.